-Courts and Corrections, Justice Decision Making, Criminal Processing, Adjudication, and Punishment, Policy Analysis, Comparative Criminal Justice
+Courts and Corrections, Justice Decision Making, Criminal Processing, Adjudication, and Punishment, Policy Analysis and Evaluation, Comparative Criminal Justice

 Dr. Vîlcică joined the faculty of the Department of Criminal Justice at Temple in 2009.
 Before that, she served as a Definitive Judge at the Court of the Fourth District of Bucharest, Romania.
 She received a Bachelor of Law degree in 1997 from the School of Law, University of Bucharest, a post-graduate Judge Diploma in 1998 from the National Institute of Magistrature and Ministry of Justice of Romania, and her Ph.D. degree in 2008 from Temple’s graduate program in Criminal Justice.

 Her research interests include: criminal case processing and adjudication; justice decisionmaking, especially as it affects individual liberty; policy analysis; and comparative criminal justice.
 All these research components tie directly into issues of system legitimacy, make contributions to theories of punishment, and have immediate public policy implications.
 Dr. Vîlcică is currently working collaboratively on two different funded projects: “Evaluating Prosecutor-Led Criminal Justice Reform in Philadelphia: A Mixed-Methods Approach” (funded by the Arnold Ventures Foundation); and “Evaluation of the Philadelphia District Attorney’s Office CARES Strategy” (funded by the Pennsylvania Commission on Crime and Delinquency).